molson20/Azure-SOC/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
+In this project, a mini honeynet was constructed in Microsoft Azure, and log sources were integrated into a Log Analytics workspace.
+Microsoft Sentinel triggered alerts and created incidents based on the ingested logs.
+Additionally, metrics were measured in the insecure environment before security controls were applied and after implementing security measures.
 It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+If regular users heavily utilized the resources within the network, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.